 • Works of authorship fixed in any tangible form of expression may be protected under copyright law.
 These may include literary works, sound recordings, computer software, photographs, motion pictures, and musical compositions, among others.
 For example, trainers or trainees can create copyrightable works when they (co-) publish an article or create a business solution.

-• A trademark is “any work, name, symbol, or device…” used by a person “to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods.&;
+• A trademark is “any work, name, symbol, or device…” used by a person “to identify and distinguish his or her goods, including a unique product, from those manufactured or sold by others and to indicate the source of the goods.

-When does the University own IP?
+When does the Academy own IP?

 When you’ve created intellectual property, here are some questions to ask

 • Was I doing a job for the Academy?